 Instructions

 - Preheat the oven to 350 degrees.
 Separate the garlic bulb cloves, removing the outer papery skins.
 Put them in a small oiled baking dish, or on a sheet of foil large enough to fold over itself and the garlic.
-Drizzle with the first teaspoon of olive oil.
+Drizzle with a teaspoon of olive oil.
+(Save the rest for mashing the potatoes.
 Add a couple of tablespoons of water.
 Cover tightly or fold the foil over and crimp the edges.

 - Bake for about 45 minutes, until the garlic is completely soft inside.